-'So would I,' added Miss Marple.
-'He's a good friend, too,' she added thoughtfully.
-'He came, I think, to give me the go-ahead sign.'
-'Then it was murder,' said Mrs Bantry.
-They looked at each other.
-'At any rate, the doctors think so.'
-Miss Knight brought in cups of coffee.
-For once in their lives, both ladies were too impatient to welcome this interruption.
+'''

+'Sowould I, smd Miss

+added thoughtfully.
+'He came, I think,

+to give me the go-ahei si 'g'qhen it

+zoas murder,' said Mrs Bantry.
+They looked

+at PA

+other.'At any rate, the doctors think .

+Miss Knight

+brought

+in

+cups

+of

+coffee.

+For

+once

+in

+th

+'''

+lives, both ladies were too impatient m welcome this interruption.
 When Miss Knight had gone Miss Marple started immediately.
-'Now then, Dolly, you were there -' 'I practically saw it happen,' said Mrs Bantry, with modest pride.

-'Splendid,' said Miss Marple.
-'I mean - well, you know what I mean.
-So you can tell me just exactly what happened from the moment she arrived.'
-'I'd been taken into the house,' said Mrs Bantry.
-'Snob status.'
-'Who took you in?'
-'Oh, a willowy-looking young man.
+- 'Now then, Dolly, you were there ' - 'I practically saw it happen,' said Mrs Bantry, with modest pride. - 'Splendid,' said Miss Marple.
+'I mean well, you know what I mean.
+So you can tell me just exactly what happened from the moment she arrived.' - 'I'd been taken into the house,' said Mrs Bantry.
+'Snob status.
+'Who took you in?' - 'Oh, a willowy-looking young man.
 I think he's Marina Gregg's secretary or something like that.
 He took me in, up the staircase.
-They were having a kind of reunion reception committee at the top of the stairs.'
-'On the landing?' said Miss Marple, surprised.

-'Oh, they've altered all that.
+They were having a kind of reunion reception committee at the top of the stairs.' - 'On the landing?' said Miss Marple, surprised. - 'Oh, they've altered all that.
 They've knocked the dressing-room and bedroom down so that you've got a big sort of alcove, practically a room.
-It's very attractive looking.'
-'I see.
-And who was there?'
-'Marina Gregg, being natural and charming, looking lovely in a sort of willowy grey-green dress.
+It's very attractive looking.' - 'I see.
+And who was there?' - 'Marina Gregg, being natural and charming, looking lovely in a sort of willowy grey-green dress.
 And the husband, of course, and that woman Ella Zielinsky I told you about.
 She's their social secretary.
-And there were about - oh, eight or ten people I should think.
+And there were about oh, eight or ten people I should think.
 Some of them I knew, some of them I didn't.
-Some I think were from the studios - the ones I didn't know.
+Some I think were from the studios the ones I didn't know.
 There was the vicar and Doctor Sandford's wife.
 He wasn't there himself until later, and Colonel and Mrs Clittering and the High Sheriff.
 And I think there was someone from the press there.
-And a young woman with a big camera taking photographs.'
+And a young woman with a big camera takig photographs.'

 Miss Marple nodded.